Suggested Gear List

 Bike tires: in good shape, designed for traveling in rough terrain, suggested minimum tire diameter of 1.95”.

 Sealant for your tires/tubes comes so highly recommended that we might call it a requirement.
-Common brand name brands would be Slime or Stan’s, and check out our new 2013 sponsor Orange Seal, too!
+Common brand name brands would be Slime or Stan’s, or Orange Seal, too!

 Spare tubes with sealant.
 Carry at least 1 with you for shorter rides, 2 or more on longer excursions.